IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ---
 title: Time Picker - Design System Component
-_description: The Time Picker Component Symbol is used as a visual representation of time providing the necessary mechanisms for time picking.
+_description: The Time Picker Component is used as a visual representation of time providing the necessary mechanisms for time picking.
 _keywords: Design Systems, Design Systems UX, UI kit, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular, Figma, Figma to Angular, Export code from Figma, Figma HTML, Figma to HTML, Figma UI kits
 ---